Classification of Pulsars using Extreme Deconvolution: Analysis and Results

 \subsection{Data Collection}

-For this work, we downloaded $P$ and $\dot{P}$ for the radio pulsar population, along with the measurement errors from the ATNF online catalogue (version 1.64)~\citep{ATNF}~\footnote{ \url{http://www.atnf.csiro.au/research/pulsar/psrcat/}}.
-The ATNF catalog contains an up-to-date list of all the discovered pulsars.
-At the time of writing, there were exactly 2,289 pulsars with known errors in $P$ and $\dot{P}$ and positive values for $\dot{P}$.
-This catalog also contains 522 pulsars with either negative values for $\dot{P}$ or missing errors for $P$ or $\dot{P}$.
-These 522 pulsars were excluded from our analysis.

-The distribution of $P$ and $\dot{P}$ for these 2289 pulsars is shown in Fig.~\ref{fig1}.
-Unlike ~\citealt{kjlee,dirichlet}, we did not include ancillary neutron stars such as RRATs, CCO, gamma-ray pulsars (from Fermi-LAT), since the error estimates for $P$ and $\dot{P}$ for these datasets were not available.
+For this work, we download $P$ and $\dot{P}$ for the radio pulsar population, along with the measurement uncertainties from the ATNF online catalogue (version \rthis{1.65})~\cite{ATNF}~\footnote{ \url{http://www.atnf.csiro.au/research/pulsar/psrcat/}}. \rthis{We used the values from the field {$\tt P1\_i$}, whenever they were available, else {\tt P1} was used.
+The {$\tt P1\_i$} values are relevant for the millisecond pulsar population.} The ATNF catalog contains an up-to-date list of all the discovered pulsars.
+At the time of writing, there were exactly 2,374 pulsars with known uncertainties in $P$ and $\dot{P}$ and positive values for $\dot{P}$.
+This catalog also contains \rthis{756} pulsars with either negative values for $\dot{P}$ or missing uncertainties for $P$ or $\dot{P}$.
+We note that the measured $\dot{P}$ can differ from the intrinsic $\dot{P}$, because some sources are being significantly accelerated in the gravitational potential of the galaxy or their host globular cluster.
+Another reason which is important for millisecond pulsars is the Shklovskii effect~\citep{Shlov} due to the transverse motion of the pulsar across the sky.
+All these factors which affect the intrinsic pulsar periods have been recently reviewed in ~\cite{Pathak}.
+These 756 pulsars were excluded from our analysis.
+Unlike ~\cite{kjlee,dirichlet}, we did not include ancillary neutron stars such as RRATs, CCO, gamma-ray pulsars (from Fermi-LAT), since the error estimates for $P$ and $\dot{P}$ for these datasets were not available.
 However, it is trivial to include these in our analysis, if their error estimates are made available.